stdombek/docs/content/en/docs/Bulk Edit/_index.md

 If the query is run, the **Query** and a preview of matched records display in the **Bulk edit query** modal.

-To add or remove record identifier columns in the preview pane, click the **Actions** button.
+To add or remove record identifier columns in the preview pane:

+1. Click the **Actions** button.
-- In the **Show columns** section of the Actions menu, check the box next to the name of the record identifier to include as a column in the preview.
+2. In the **Show columns** section of the Actions menu, check the box next to the name of the record identifier to include as a column in the preview.
-- Uncheck the box next to the name of the record identifier to remove the column from the preview.
+3. Uncheck the box next to the name of the record identifier to remove the column from the preview.

 ## Download matched records